Greece Undiscovered - Classic Group

 Duration: 1 Day

 With the impressive Rio–Antirio bridge—one of the longest in Europe—guiding your journey, travel into the heart of the Peloponnese.
 In Nemea, enjoy a light lunch and sample the region’s renowned wines during a guided tasting.
 Continue to a MAKE TRAVEL MATTER® Experience at an organic beekeeping facility, where you’ll meet a local family dedicated to pollinator conservation and sustainable honey production.
-Arrive in Nafplio, the first capital of modern Greece, where your Travel Director introduces you to the elegant charm of the Old Town.
+Arrive in Nafplion, the first capital of modern Greece, where your Travel Director introduces you to the elegant charm of the Old Town.
 Stroll past neoclassical facades draped in bougainvillea, through lively squares and narrow laneways, before catching sight of the hilltop Palamidi fortress, bathed in golden light as day turns to dusk.

 Duration: 1 Day